-To manually connect to your wireless network, select Manually connect to a wireless network and then click Next.
+To manually connect to your wireless network, select Manually type your Network Name (SSID) and then click Next.

 Enter the network name (SSID) manually.
 If you enter the SSID incorrectly, you will automatically be brought to the site survey page.
 Click Scan to display the site survey page.